filecoin-project/filecoin-docs/content/en/about-filecoin/project.md

 ---
-title: The Filecoin Project
+title: "The Filecoin Project"
-description: Learn about the history, roadmap, current status and more for Filecoin
+description: "Learn about the history, roadmap, current status and more for Filecoin"
 menu:
     about:
         parent: "about-filecoin-project"